stevenjudd/PowerShell/README.md

 # PowerShell
-PowerShell scripts that I hvae written, modified, or use.
+PowerShell scripts that I have written, modified, or use.